mboekamp03/CSC_212_Gradebook/README.md

 From here, the program will prompt you to enter a new grade to replace the existing one.

-An example of this using labs, Lab1, and 10 follows:
+An example of this using lab, Lab1, and 10 follows:
 ```
 Please input the name of the category! (example: lab/ assignment / project / exam ) lab